refola/scripts/README.md

  <ul><li>chrootdistro.sh automates certain mount points needed for system stuff to work in the chroot</li><li>update-grub.sh acts like the Ubuntu update-grub command</li><li>mirror-check.sh is a rewritten version of Chakra Linux's mirror-check script</li></ul></td></tr>
 <tr><td>volume</td><td>controls volume from the command line</td><td>volume-* scripts increase, decrease, and (un) mute the volume</td></tr>
 </table>

+### Dependencies - in progress
+Right now the state of dependencies in my scripts is undefined.
+Here's the situation and how I plan to fix it.

+Most scripts are useless without some other command that is not part of the shell.
+Bad things happen if the command is not found.
+Here are my use cases:
+1. A script calls a command or other script that cannot be found.
+2. A script's dependency changes in a way that breaks how it's called.
+3. Some scripts have functionality in common and it's annoying to handle the duplicate code.

+Here's what I plan to do about these cases:
+1. Make a `using` script that checks for the existence of every command name passed to it and returns an error if one of them is missing, allowing something like `if ! using cmd1 cmd2; then exit 1; fi` to do a quick sanity check at the beginning of each script and allow explicit broken dependency checking.
+2. Localize generally-useful dependency scripts into the `lib` folder and other dependency scripts into the folders that contain the scripts they're used in.
+This makes it easier to avoid breaking dependencies, but doesn't solve the problem.
+Suggestions are welcome and encouraged.
+3. Refactor common functionality into new scripts with locations as described in #2.

+Finally, I'll try to avoid these issues in the future.

 Future Plans